ShaunFourie/ShaunFourie/README.md

 Hi.
 Im Shaun Fourie
-I am an independant and developing Software Tester and Project manager.
+I am an independant and developing Software Tester and SCRUM Master.

 I am always eager to learn skills and responsibilities, so bring it on!